Utah State Hospital - Provo, UT

 Utah State Hospital Museum

 First building on the north side of the street as you enter the hospital.
-1300 East Center St. Provo, UT 801-344-4635 or 801-344-4254
+1300 East Center St. Provo, UT 801-344-4254 or 385-277-0289

-The Utah State Hospital Museum tells the hospital's 120-year history through photos and artifacts displayed in two rooms at the historic Old Superintendent's Home.
 The museum's exhibit provides a window into the history of mental-health treatment.
 Visitors can see straitjackets and other restraint devices used during the last 100 years to control or restrain patients.
 A Utica crib, essentially an adult-size bed with bars and a lid, and a tranquilizer chair used to hold and sedate patients, provide vivid examples of how far mental-health treatment has progressed in the past 70 years.
 Both the crib and the chair were used to treat the manic aspect of bipolar disorder before experts understood the condition.
-It is said implements and devices were used by staff at the hospital who thought they were doing their best for the patients.
-The hospital staff members weren't mean but merely followed the accepted mental-health practices of the time. |

-Realtor in Provo
+Realtors in Provo Utah

 Real Estate Search in Provo |